-How can teaching be designed to strengthen pupils’ critical thinking and source criticism in social studies?
+How can teaching be designed to strengthen pupils’ critical thinking and source criticism in civic education?

-In the review, we define critical thinking in social studies as the ability to interpret, review and evaluate different types of information about social issues in order to be able to analytically distinguish and understand different perspectives, consequences and relationships.
+In the review, we define critical thinking in civic education as the ability to interpret, review and evaluate different types of information about social issues in order to be able to analytically distinguish and understand different perspectives, consequences and relationships.
 Critical thinking further entails the ability to distinguish, develop and question one’s own, as well as others’, assessments and conclusions, and to be able to use and explain information, analyses and arguments in reasoning about social issues.
-Using this definition, source criticism is an important part of critical thinking in social studies.
+Using this definition, source criticism is an important part of critical thinking in civic education.

 The results of the review describe how the teaching design affects pupils’ learning and chances of developing different abilities.

-The studies included in the review show that there are different ways of designing teaching in social studies, with the aim of strengthening pupils’ critical thinking.
+The studies included in the review show that there are different ways of designing teaching in civic education, with the aim of strengthening pupils’ critical thinking.
 The review focuses on three types of teaching: